Electromechanical computational model of the human stomach: Electromechanical model

 We employ a phenomenological approach to model gastric electrophysiology~\cite{Keener-2009-MathematicalPhysiology,Pullan-2006-ModellingElectricalActivityHeart}.
 The normalized transmembrane potentials of \iccs{} and \smcs{} are represented by the spatio-temporal scalar functions $v^\ICC: \Omega_0 \times [0,\infty) \rightarrow [0, 1]$ and $ v^\SMC: \Omega_0 \times [0,\infty) \rightarrow [0, 1]$, respectively.
 The propagation of these potentials across the gastric tissue is governed by two coupled monodomain formulations

-where $\sigma^\ICC$ and $\sigma^\SMC$ denote the isotropic diffusion coefficients associated with \iccs{} and \smcs{}, respectively.
+where $\sigma^\ICC$ and $\sigma^\SMC$ denote the isotropic diffusion coefficients associated with \iccs{} and \smcs{}, respectively, with units in \si{\mm^2\per\s}.
+These coefficients are modeled as spatially heterogeneous, isotropic scalar fields, reflecting that electrical conduction is dominated by \icc{}-mediated propagation in the myenteric plexus, which lacks a preferred fiber orientation~\cite{huizinga2009a,Sanders-2016-RegulationSMCFunction}, while \smc{} activation is mainly driven by coupling from \iccs{} rather than direct fiber-aligned conduction~\cite{OGrady-2012-AbnormalInitiationSW,du2013c}.
 The term $D_\textup{gap}$ models the homogenized coupling resistance between the two cell types via gap junctions, and $I_{\textup{ion}}^\ICC$ and $I_{\textup{ion}}^\SMC$ denote the total transmembrane ionic currents in \iccs{} and \smcs{}, respectively.
 The coefficients $\chi^\ICC$, $\chi^\SMC$, and $\chi^\textup{gap}$ act as dimensionless scaling factors that modulate the relative contributions of transmembrane ($\chi^\ICC$, $\chi^\SMC$) and intercellular coupling terms ($\chi^\textup{gap}$) in the tissue-scale model.
 In biophysically motivated monodomain formulations, these coefficients represent the surface-to-volume ratio, which naturally emerges from analyzing how membrane surface area contributes to transmembrane ionic and capacitive currents per unit tissue volume, bridging microscopic cellular physiology and macroscopic electrical wave propagation.
 In contrast, the present phenomenological formulation employs normalized transmembrane potentials and effective ionic current terms.
 Thus, the coefficients $\chi^\ICC$ and $\chi^\SMC$ are interpreted as spatially varying weights that reflect regional heterogeneity in cell density.
 This flexible representation preserves the fundamental ionic kinetics as well-known from cardiac electrophysiology~\cite{Keener-2009-MathematicalPhysiology}.
 For the definition of $\chi^\ICC$, $\chi^\SMC$, and $\chi^\textup{gap}$, refer to \cref{sec:regional-contributions-iccs-smcs}.
-The formulations of the ionic currents are taken from~\cite{brandstaeter2018a} and are recalled in~\ref{ap:electrophysiology_cell_model}.
+The formulations of the ionic currents ($I_{\textup{ion}}^\ICC$ and $I_{\textup{ion}}^\SMC$) are taken from~\cite{brandstaeter2018a} and are recalled in~\ref{ap:electrophysiology_cell_model}.
+In particular, each cell type (\icc{} and \smc{}) is modeled using a modified two-variable Mitchell–Schaeffer cell model~\cite{MitchellSchaeffer-2003-TwoCurrentModel}, which provides a sufficient description of cellular dynamics, while allowing stable and robust long-term simulations of slow-wave propagation, as demonstrated in our previous work~\cite{brandstaeter2018a}.